-The Royal Shakespeare Company's two-part thriller Imperium comes to conquer the West End, through Parts I: Conspirator and Part II: Dictator.
-Please note that this page is for tickets to Part I: Dictator.
-For tickets to Part I: Conspirator, please click here.
+The Royal Shakespeare Company's two-part thriller Imperium comes to conquer the West End, through Imperium: Conspirator and Imperium: Dictator.
+Please note that this page is for tickets to Imperium: Dictator.
+For tickets to Imperium: Conspirator, please click here.
 Read More >

-The Royal Shakespeare Company’s two-part thriller Imperium comes to conquer the West End, through Parts I: Conspirator and Part II: Dictator.
-Please note that this page is for tickets to Part I: Dictator.
-For tickets to Part I: Conspirator, please click here.
+The Royal Shakespeare Company’s two-part thriller Imperium comes to conquer the West End, through two plays: Conspirator and Dictator.
+Please note that this page is for tickets to Dictator.
+For tickets to Conspirator, please click here.

 Adapting Robert Harris’ best-selling Cicero trilogy for the stage, playwright Mike Poulton presents the historical epic as six one-act plays presented in two performances, each with two intervals, chronicling life in a capital city with monumental empirical ambitions – and impact.

 Cicero devoted all his energy and cunning to preserve the rule of law, and defend Rome’s Republic against the predatory attacks of political rivals, discontented aristocrats, and would-be military dictators.

 Told through the watchful eyes of Cicero’s loyal secretary, Imperium: Conspirator chronicles how the great orator’s early success unwittingly paves the way for a brutal and bloody end to the Republic.